albiberto/usb-detector/README.md

         _insertWatcher.Stop();
         return Task.CompletedTask;
     }
-8. And finally we have to dispose watcher when the worker is shutdown, to do this implement IDisposable interface and implement it own method
+8. And finally we need to dispose the watcher when the worker is shutdown, thus implement IDisposable interface and implement it
    ```csharp
    public class Worker : IHostedService, IDisposable
    ```